DeFi-Kai/Jupiter-lend-liquidation-risk/README.md

 This project examines Jupiter Lend's onchain lending activity, beginning with historical liquidations.
 The liquidation dataset is built using DuneSQL and reconstructs events from raw data to identify liquidated positions, collateral seized, debt repaid, liquidators, and the use of flashloans.

-**Current scope:** This repository contains the completed historical liquidation decoding and analysis.
-Position-level risk modeling, distance-to-liquidation, stress testing, and liquidation-at-risk analysis are planned extensions and are not yet implemented.
+**Current scope:** This repo contains the completed historical liquidation decoding and analysis.
+Position-level risk modeling, distance-to-liquidation, stress testing, and liquidation-at-risk analysis are not yet implemented.

+Repo structure:
 - `data/`: October 10, 2025 liquidation and flashloan dataset exports and schemas.
 - `sql/`: Reusable DuneSQL queries for producing the datasets.
 - `docs/`: Liquidation methodology and validation notes.

 ## Historical Liquidation Dashboard

 This dashboard summarizes the historical October 10, 2025 liquidation analysis.
-It is not a position-level risk model.

 ![Jupiter Lend liquidation dashboard](docs/jupiter-lend-liquidation-dashboard.png)